-Since the amount of Byrd distribution to Japan was just 25 thousand yen in 2013 and there were no products which satisfied the standard of countermeasure products which established in 2005.
-Japan notified to the WTO/DSB that Japan decided to retain the rights of the countermeasure and not to extend the measure after September 2014.
+Since the amount of Byrd distribution to Japan was very small in 2013 and 2014, Japan notified the WTO/DSB that it decided to retain the rights of the countermeasure and not to extend the countermeasures in 2014 and 2015.

 However, it is believed that the Byrd Act distribution of the amount of AD and CVD duties imposed on goods that cleared customs before October 1, 2007, will continue for several more years.
-Japan will therefore discuss the content of the countermeasure for 2015 and later years, taking into consideration the amount of distribution by the US in recent years, etc. Japan will also continue to urge the US to promptly halt the distributions approved by the Byrd Amendment and to completely rectify the violation of the WTO agreements.
+Japan will therefore discuss the content of the countermeasure for 2016 and later years, taking into consideration the amount of distribution by the US in recent years, etc. Japan will also continue to urge the US to promptly halt the distributions approved by the Byrd Amendment and to completely rectify the violation of the WTO agreements.

-Calculation of the Margin of Dumping via the Zeroing Procedure (WT/DS322)
+2) Calculation of the Margin of Dumping via the Zeroing Procedure (WT/DS322)